Slowdeb/Tryhackme/Mustacchio.md

 </comment>
 ```

-Has we can see below this XML format worked, we recieved the content of /etc/passwd.
+As we can see below, this XML format worked, we recieved the content of /etc/passwd.

 ![XMLformat](https://user-images.githubusercontent.com/76821053/187069519-f5f207e4-2937-44e2-9bfe-d7cf4daea789.png)